programminghistorian/jekyll/lessons/qgis-layers.md

 -   You can now see the extent of the forests in 1935.
 Try using the magnifying glass tool to zoom in and inspect the different landuses.

-![qgis18][]

-Figure 18: Click to see full size image.
+{% include figure.html src="../images/qgis18.png" caption="Figure 18: Click to see full-size image" %}

--   To get back to the full island, right click on any of the layers and choose ‘**Zoom to Layer Extent.**‘
+-   To get back to the full island, right click on any of the layers and choose '**Zoom to Layer Extent.**'

-![qgis19][]

-Figure 19
+{% include figure.html src="../images/qgis19.png" caption="Figure 19" %}

 -   Next, we will add a layer of roads.
 -   under Layer on toolbar, choose Add Vector Layer
 -   click Browse, find your downloaded Prince Edward Island shapefiles in the folder
--   select ‘PEI\_highway.shp’
+-   select 'PEI\_highway.shp'
--   in the Layers menu on the left, double-click ‘PEI\_highway\_ship’ and select Style from the menu on the left (if it isn’t already selected)
+-   in the Layers menu on the left, double-click 'PEI\_highway\_ship' and select Style from the menu on the left (if it isn't already selected)
--   click on ‘Single Symbol’ on top left and select ‘Categorized’
+-   click on 'Single Symbol' on top left and select 'Categorized'
--   beside Column choose ‘TYPE’
+-   beside Column choose 'TYPE'
 -   click Classify

-![qgis20][]

-Figure 20
+{% include figure.html src="../images/qgis20.png" caption="Figure 20" %}

--   in the Symbol column, double-click beside ‘primary’ – in the ensuing window, there is a box with different symbols.
-Scroll down and find ‘primary road’.
+-   in the Symbol column, double-click beside 'primary' – in the ensuing window, there is a box with different symbols.
+Scroll down and find 'primary road'.

 -   You are back in the Style window.
-Repeat for the item that called ‘primary\_link’ in the Label column.
+Repeat for the item that called 'primary\_link' in the Label column.

-![qgis21][]

-Figure 21
+{% include figure.html src="../images/qgis21.png" caption="Figure 21" %}

 -   click Symbol beside secondary and change color to black and width to 0.7